pombredanne/centidb/docs/notes.rst

 * Much finer control over commit strategies.
-For example when handling updates via a greenlet style server, closures describing an update can be queued for a dedicated hardware *writer* thread to implement group commit.
+For example when handling updates via a greenlet style server, closures describing an update can be queued for a dedicated hardware thread to implement group commit.
+Similarly it is possible to prioritize work for the thread, e.g. by having separate queues for paid and free users.

 Futures